Cleaning Your Refrigerator

 Remove the art gallery!

-When staging your home for sale, you will need to get rid of the art gallery on the door of your fridge.
-Doing this will greatly reduce the cluttered look and add to your kitchen decor.
+When staging your home for sale, remove the art gallery on the door of your fridge.
+Doing this will greatly reduce the cluttered look and enhance your kitchen decor.

 Remove magnets, calendar, children's artwork, and photos, and pack them away for the fridge in your new home!